vinkla/hashids/README.md

 	```

 4. Do not use this library as a security tool and do not encode sensitive data.
 This is **not** an encryption library.
+5. Do not use salt that is longer than 24 symbols to prevent collisions.

 # Randomness